w00114/terrificturings.github.io/README.md

-## The Terrific Turings oOfficial Webpage!
+## The Terrific Turings Official Webpage!

 Welcome to our site.